By Alexandra Brunjes

 Of course, a core component of onboarding training is preparing new hires to help the organization reach its goals, which requires highly skilled workers.
 A well-designed onboarding program can be the jump-start new hires need to transition from eager novices to competent entry-level workers and, with time, to expertise.
 Additionally, onboarding training promotes well-rounded skill development and helps avoid knowledge gaps related to the simple chance of an individual employee’s on-the-job experiences.

-If you are considering online skill-building options, BizLibrary’s range of solutions includes a content library full of manufacturing-specific content, an easy-to-use learning management system, and even an innovative new platform for personalized skill development specific to each employee’s role and current skill levels, called BizSkills.
+If you are considering online skill-building options, BizLibrary’s range of solutions includes a content library full of manufacturing-specific content and an easy-to-use learning management system, packed with features that enable personalized skills development based on each employee’s role and current skill level.

 Improving Workplace Safety